Tsunami warning center officials investigate bogus earthquake message

 The Pacific Tsunami Warning Center on Oahu said there is no tsunami threat in the Pacific after a “fabricated message was circulated” about a large earthquake in Japan and subsequent tsunami.

-Officials said late this afternoon that they were investigating the bogus message.
-They did not immediately say who sent the message or how it was circulated.
+Officials said late this afternoon that they were investigating the bogus message, which came over a global circuit.

 But they stressed that “there was no large earthquake in Japan … and there was no tsunami threat message issued by this center.”